-- 4. Income application must contain the following in order to be deemed a completed application: (Refer to of Eligibility Manual, June 29, 2017 for the IEGs.) - a.
+- 4. Income application must contain the following in order to be deemed a completed application: (Refer to page E-57 of Eligibility Manual, June 29, 2017 for the IEGs.) - a.
 The names of all household members, including each child for whom the application is made. - b.
 The total income earned by children in the household, if applicable. - c.
-The amount of gross income (before taxes) received in the prior month by each adult household member. - d.
+The amount of gross income received in the prior month by each adult household member. - d.
 The last four digits of the social security number of the adult household member who signs the application or an indication that the household member does not have one.
 (Reference USDA Policy Memo SP-19-2011) - e.
-The signature of an adult household member (An electronic signature is acceptable for webbased applications)

-D. Applications in Foreign Language Translations
+The signature of an adult household member (An electronic signature is acceptable for web-based applications) - D. Foreign Language Translations